-The following graphs compare the performance of the Company with that of the Russell 2000 composite index, a new group of peer companies and an old peer group of companies with the investment weighted on market capitalization.
-The total cumulative return on investment (change in the year-end stock price plus reinvested dividends) for each of the periods for the Company, the Russell 2000 composite index and the peer groups is based on the stock price or composite index at the end of fiscal 1999.
+The following graphs compare the performance of the Company with that of the Russell 2000 composite index and a peer group of companies with the investment weighted on market capitalization.
+The total cumulative return on investment (change in the year-end stock price plus reinvested dividends) for each of the periods for the Company, the Russell 2000 composite index and the peer group is based on the stock price or composite index at the end of fiscal 2000.

-The first graph covers the period from October 2, 1999 through November 20, 2003, the last date on which the Company's Class A and Class B shares traded on the New York Stock Exchange prior to reclassification into a single new class of shares of common stock.
-The second graph covers the period from November 21, 2003 through October 2, 2004 and shows the performance of the Company's single class of common stock.
+The first graph covers the period from September 30, 2000 through November 20, 2003, the last date on which the Company's Class A and Class B shares traded on the New York Stock Exchange prior to reclassification into a single new class of shares of common stock.
+The second graph covers the period from November 21, 2003 through October 1, 2005 and shows the performance of the Company's single class of common stock.

-The third graph covers the five fiscal year period ending October 2, 2004 and shows the performance of the Company's Class A and Class B shares after giving effect to the reclassification into the Company's single class of common stock on November 21, 2003, based on a one to one exchange ratio.
+The third graph covers the five fiscal year period ending October 1, 2005 and shows the performance of the Company's Class A and Class B shares after giving effect to the reclassification into the Company's single class of common stock on November 21, 2003 based on a one to one exchange ratio.

-COMPARISON OF FOUR YEAR CUMULATIVE TOTAL RETURN AMONG THE COMPANY, THE RUSSELL 2000 INDEX, A NEW PEER GROUP AND AN OLD PEER GROUP
+COMPARISON OF THREE YEAR CUMULATIVE TOTAL RETURN AMONG THE COMPANY, THE RUSSELL 2000 INDEX AND THE PEER GROUP st \$100 invested on 11/21/2003 in stock or index including reinvestment of dividends.

-^{ \$100} invested on 10/02/99 in stock or index including reinvestment of dividends.
+^{ \$100} invested on 9/30/00 in stock or index including reinvestment of dividends.